SOP for Deviation Handling in Transdermal Patches Production

 • 4.1.3 Document the details of the deviation, including date, time, description of the deviation, and any immediate corrective actions taken, in the Deviation Report Form.

-See also SOP for Visual Inspection of Transdermal Patches
+See also SOP for Documentation of Stability Data for Transdermal Patches

 4.2 Initial Assessment